crystal-vm/crystal-reader/README.md

-1 N N  defined?               test variable definition and type 1 R N  not                    boolean NOT (low precedence) 2 L N  and or                 boolean AND, boolean OR (low precedence) 2 N N  if unless while until  conditional and loop modifiers
+1 N N  defined?               test variable definition and type 1 R N  not                    boolean NOT (low precedence) 2 L N  and or                 boolean AND, boolean OR (low precedence)